netlify/plugins/docs/CONTRIBUTING.md

 ## Releasing

 Plugins are available to users as soon as the build of the Netlify site hosting `site/plugins.json` has completed.
-That build is triggered automatically each time a pull request is merged.
+That build is triggered automatically each time a pull request is merged, and typically takes less than a minute.

 We still publish the list of plugins to npm to use it as a fallback in case that Netlify site is down.
 This is done with the following commands.